dnschnur/piday.github.com/travel/index.md

 ## Travel ##

 Are you coming to the Upper Valley from far away?
-Please check back here soon, as we will be updating this page with information on hotels, air travel, and more.
+Please check back here soon, as we will be updating this page with information on hotels, restaurant recommendations, and more.

 ### Lodging ###